-Rising Sign Reading
+Rising Sign Calculator

 Your ascendant is the mask you wear before anyone gets to know you.